Chapter 2: resources and transfers

 - Sample count: number of samples per pixel (used for multisampling).
 You may find this field to be out of place.
 After all, the number of samples is only relevant internally to the renderer and we do not commonly handle images with multiple samples per pixel.
 However, Vulkan gives us access to the internals of the renderer, including stages where we forward images with multisampling information before resolving them.

-- Tiling: immutable constraints regarding how the data be laid out in memory: linear (pixels are laid out in memory in row-major order, like a classical array) or optimized (the driver may do anything with the memory).
+- Tiling: immutable constraints regarding how the data is laid out in memory: linear (pixels are laid out in memory in row-major order, like a classical array) or optimized (the driver may do anything with the memory).
 In practice, we always use optimized (we do not even import images from the CPU as linear images but as buffers; linear is slow and comes with a bunch of restrictions)

 - Initial layout: the layout is an additional setting pertaining to the organization of memory.
 Unlike tiling, it can change over time (we will see how at the end of this chapter).
 Layouts reflect the intended usage of an image at the current time.
 For instance, we would use VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL to indicate that an image is the source in a transfer (whatever this means for the hardware — maybe the data is shuffled around in memory, maybe the actual memory layout is left unchanged).
 Assuming that the tiling is set to optimized, the initial layout of an image may only be the undefined one (and you should always use optimized tiling)